wtp43/algorithms-doc/vault/docs/Algorithms/Dynamic Programming/Dynamic Programming.md

 >Dynamic Programming is an algorithmic paradigm that solves a given complex problem by breaking it into subproblems using recursion and storing the results of subproblems to avoid computing the same results again.
 For DP to work, the following properties must be true for the problem.
 -   **Overlapping Subproblems**
 	- A problem is said to have overlapping subproblems if the problem can be broken down into subproblems which are reused several times or a recursive algorithm for the problem solves the same subproblem over and over rather than always generating new subproblems.
+	- It's important to notice that only previous (`i-1`) requirements/decisions affect the answer for `i`.
+		- Decisions before that are already embodied in `dp[i-1]`.
+	- Try to construct edges between adjacent different states
+		- In other words, by taking 1 action (reducing/increasing search space 1, taking/not taking 1 element, partitioning 1 time), what can it transition to
 -   **Optimal Substructure**
 	- A problem is said to have optimal substructure **if an optimal solution can be constructed from optimal solutions of its subproblems**.
 	- The decisions we make depends on previously made decisions, which is very typical of a problem involving subsequences.

 >[!note] Intuition
 >Useful for subsequences or when there is no greedy solution.
 DP problems are essentially graph problems where the edges are not given to you.